Najib Razak: Return as minister for defence (2000–2008)

-During his second tenure as Minister of Defence Najib coordinated Malaysia's relief efforts following the Indian Ocean tsunami of 2004, and provided support to Indonesia in arresting those responsible for the 2005 Bali bombings.
+During his second tenure as Minister of Defence, Najib coordinated Malaysia's relief efforts following the Indian Ocean tsunami of 2004, and provided support to Indonesia in arresting those responsible for the 2005 Bali bombings.
 Najib also oversaw the deployment of Malaysian troops as a part of a UN peacekeeping force in 2006, when Malaysia volunteered to help stabilise Lebanon following the 2006 Lebanon War.

 As defence minister, Najib instituted compulsory military service in December 2003, stating that it would encourage interaction and friendship between youth of different ethnic groups and religions.
-During its first five years of operation, over 339,000 Malaysian youth participated in the PLKN (the Bahasa Malaysian acronym for "Malaysian National Service"), which is intended to promote tolerance, teamwork, and community engagement.
-The programme, however, has faced challenges.
-Safety issues in the program have been reported and several people died during or shortly after their terms of service during the program's first few years.
+During its first five years of operation, over 339,000 Malaysian youth participated in the PLKN (the Bahasa Malaysia acronym for "Malaysian National Service"), which was intended to promote tolerance, teamwork, and community engagement.
+The programme, however, faced numerous challenges.
+Safety issues in the program were reported and several people died during or shortly after their terms of service during the program's first few years.
 In response, Najib strengthened the PLKN's health screening requirements and reinforced the government's commitment to punish negligent PLKN officials.

 The Altantuyaa affair

 French courts investigated allegations of corruption in the purchases of two submarines, by the Malaysian Ministry of Defence in 2002, at a time when Najib was the minister of defence.
-The allegations are that Abdul Razak Baginda, an aide of Najib, received "commission" payments from the French submarine builder DCNS.
+The allegations were that Abdul Razak Baginda, an aide of Najib, received "commission" payments from the French submarine builder DCNS.
 Shaariibuugiin Altantuyaa, a Mongolian woman hired as a French translator to facilitate the purchase of the submarines and mistress to Baginda, tried to blackmail Baginda for a $500,000 cut and was subsequently murdered.
 2 policemen, who were bodyguards posted to Najib, were charged and found guilty.
 Reviewing the Altantuyaa case, Tommy Thomas, Attorney General of Malaysia from 2018 to 2020, wrote that the evidence "implicated not only Najib Razak as the person who gave [one of the bodyguards] the order to kill, but also his aide-de-camp, Musa Safri".